Supergiovane/node-red-contrib-tts-ultimate/README.md

 <br/>

 ## DESCRIPTION
+This is a major ***upgrade from the previously popular node SonosPollyTTS*** (SonosPollyTTS is not developed anymore).
 This node transforms a text into a speech audio.
 It supports many voice languages.
 You can hear the voice through Sonos.<br/>
-This node uses <a href="https://aws.amazon.com/polly/">Polly</a> TTS and Sonos api.
 It supports PLAYERS GROUPING.<br/>
+Multi TTS engines: Amazon Polly and Google TTS.<br/>
 You can use it with **your own audio file** as well and it can be used **totally offline** even without the use of TTS, without internet connection.<br/>
 If a previously music queue was playing, once the speech has finished, the node will resume the music queue at the exact track, at the exact seek time.<br/>
 **Node v.10.0.0 or newer is needed**.